ronrest/deep_ready/openai/openai_ubuntu/README.md

   this script from the command line using:

         sh openai_ununtu.sh
+- REBOOT your computer if Docker was installed during this script (default option)

-- Once the script is finished running, you can *source* into the virtual enviroment that was created to start using openai's universe:
+- Once you have rebooted, you can *source* into the virtual enviroment that was created to start using openai's universe:

         source ~/virtualenvs/openai/bin/activate